 My sleep needs work.
 Occasionally I awaken to a sleep score in the 60s (out of 100).
 Thinking I slept well, I’m shocked.
 Then it dawns on me that the ring probably missed part of my sleep.
 Upon further review, I see large blank gaps throughout the night.

-Now this data becomes more than useless.
-I’m left with the nocebo effect, dragging down my energy, mood, and self-inducing fatigue.
+Now, this data becomes more than useless.
+Artificially deflated Oura scores cause the nocebo effect: self-fulfilling low-energy, grumpy mood, impaired workout performance, and a larger appetite.
 There’s no way to delete days, so it complicates spotting trends later.

 There’s a fine line between power and ease of use.